I am sure that, one day, a doctor,

 who gave me their smiles and countless hugs, all of this born

-will know neither the sobs of anguish nor the desperate voice
+will never know neither the sobs of anguish nor the desperate voice

-of certain days, nor the tears I had to shed along some paths I walked;
+of certain days, nor the tears I had shed along some paths I walked;

-will not think that there will be a God and Creator waiting for me,
+Also, he will not think of a God and Creator waiting for me,

-analyzing and weighing the sentence that will have to be delivered,
+analyzing and weighing the sentence to be delivered,

-nor what the new world to which I will be sent will be.
+and what the new world I will be sent to.

 Published in Better than Starbucks, November 2021 issue.